signl4/docs/integrations/microsoft-sentinel/microsoft-sentinel.md

 - Configure the resolution classification and the classification comment which is passed along when closing an incident from SIGNL4
 - Configure the states of incidents in Sentinel that should be pulled (not only New)

+The SIGNL4 connector for Microsoft Sentinel does not only retrieve the incidents but also the linked alerts.
+These alerts then become part of the SIGNL4 alert and contain essential technical information about the issue.
+This helps the engeneer to understand and resolve the incident.

 Learn more about the integration in the following video:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/krRJGTxXIHY?si=IC1seK90heGoN2GT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>